 In September 1995, the Boxer Cash & Carry concept was extended beyond KwaZulu-Natal with stores opening in East London and Queenstown, in the Eastern Cape.
 In 1996 the Boxer Cash & Carry concept was further extended to Mpumalanga, with the opening of a branch in Burgersfort.
 By the late 1997, a new corporate identity logo was adopted and the trading retail name was changed to ‘Boxer Superstores’ in order to better reflect its role, as a retailer.

 Boxer Superstores continued to grow and expand where the company believed it could satisfy consumer needs.
 At the end of August 1997, the company merged with one of its parent companies, Goss & Co., adding three outlets in the Transkei.
 In October 2001, Boxer Superstores’ first step into the North-West Province, namely Mafikeng, was taken.
-The company acquired 3 outlets that used to trade under the ‘Supasave’ banner, which was part of the then, Brown’s Cash & Carry Group.
 Tzaneen was the first Boxer branch to be opened in the Limpopo Province in 2002.

-In the middle of 2002, Boxer Superstores successfully concluded negotiations when it was announced that Pick ‘n Pay had acquired Boxer, which would now ideally place the group in a position to tackle the lower LSM section.
-2003 saw the rollout of an aggressive store-expansion programme with seven new store openings.
+In the middle of 2002, Boxer Superstores successfully concluded negotiations when it was announced that Pick ‘n Pay had acquired Boxer, which ideally placed the group in a position to tackle the middle to lower income base.

 May 2004 saw the birth of a new trading division within the company, through the launching of a Boxer Build in Port St Johns, Eastern Cape – the Boxer Superstores logo was uniquely modified in order to differentiate the builders’ hardware division.
-The reason for these two logos was to prevent customer confusion and clearly differentiate the supermarkets from the builders’ hardware outlets.
 Boxer Build outlets can be found in both the Eastern Cape and the KwaZulu-Natal provinces.